Treason Act 1695

 The Treason Act 1695 (7 & 8 Will.
 3. c.
 3) is an act of the Parliament of England which laid down rules of evidence and procedure in high treason trials.
 It was passed by the English Parliament but was extended to cover Scotland in 1708 by the Treason Act 1708 (7 Ann. c.
 21) and Ireland by the Treason (Ireland) Act 1821 (1 & 2 Geo.
 4. c.
 24).

+Between 1817 and 1998 the protection of the act was removed from those accused of treason by assaulting the heir to the throne, or misprision of such treason.

 The act was notable for the provision that two witnesses were needed to prove a charge of treason, a rule which still exists today in the United States Constitution.

 As of 2025, sections 5 and 6 of the act are still in force for England and Wales.

+Background

+The act was passed because previously the law had been extremely harsh, allowing little opportunity for a defendant to defend himself and enabling trumped-up charges of treason to succeed.
+By the 1680s even the notoriously severe Judge Jeffreys was prepared to admit that it was "hard" that the accused in a treason trial had no right to counsel.